-UCLA Law Trained Hit and Run Accident Lawyers in Calabasas
+UCLA Law Trained Attorneys in Calabasas

 A Calabasas-Area Attorney Who Knows This Community

-I grew up in Woodland Hills — minutes from Calabasas — and have spent years representing injured residents across the West Valley.
-I bike the Las Virgenes trails off Valley Circle and Victory, spend time at The Commons, and the kids love Brandon's Village at Calabasas Park.
-I graduated from El Camino Real High School and UCLA Law School.
-I'm not someone who needs to look up your neighborhood before taking your call.
+I grew up in Woodland Hills, minutes from Calabasas, and have spent years representing injured residents across the West Valley.
+I bike the Las Virgenes trails off Valley Circle and Victory and spend time at The Commons.
+Plenty of memories at Sagebrush Cantina where graduations, birthdays, and celebrations always ended up.
+I attended El Camino Real High School and UCLA Law School.
+I don’t need to look up your neighborhood before taking your call.

 The Ventura Freeway through Calabasas sees heavy commuter volume.
 CHP data shows consistent rear-end and lane-change crashes at the Lost Hills Road interchange, where merging traffic forces sudden speed adjustments.